Derek Winnert

 Principal photography started in Boston in September 2021, with Michael Burgess as cinematographer.
 Filming Massachusetts took place in Ipswich, as well as Sterling and Clinton in Worcester County.
 The Princeton Public Library was a location for three days.

-Nathan Barr and Lisbeth Scott compose the score, going for the dull and obvious.
+Nathan Barr and Lisbeth Scott compose the score, going for the dull and obvious, playing safe and familiar, when unusual and innovative is needed.

 Gary Dauberman wrote Annabelle (2014), Annabelle: Creation (2017), The Nun (2018), and his directorial debut Annabelle Comes Home (2019).
 He co-wrote It (2017), and wrote It Chapter Two (2019).